pietrostucchi/data_analytics_portfolio/Python/Jupyter Notebook/README.md

 The databases are from Kaggle, where you can find the entires datasets, and from Seaborn library.
 Link to databases on Kaggle: [Software Industry Salary Dataset - 2022](https://www.kaggle.com/datasets/iamsouravbanerjee/software-professional-salaries-2022?search=salary) and [Indian Startups - Funding Data](https://www.kaggle.com/datasets/omkargowda/indian-startups-funding-data?select=startup_funding2019.csv).

-In the first notebook, software_professional_salaries, I explored Software_Professional_Salaries.csv.
+In the first notebook, software_professional_salaries, I've explored Software_Professional_Salaries.csv.
 In the second, the startup_funding csv files of 2019, 2020 and 2021.
 All of these csv files are in data folder.
-In the third notebook, diamonds_taxis, I precisely worked on diamonds and taxis datasets directly loaded from Seaborn.
+In the third notebook, diamonds_taxis, I've precisely worked on diamonds and taxis datasets directly loaded from Seaborn.

 ## Files